Updated: July 31, 2023

 Now, nearly 300 years later, visitors and locals still meet on this scenic beach!

-Although First Encounter isn't lifeguarded and no food service is available, there's a seasonal porty-potty, and a beach wheelchair is available.
+Although First Encounter isn't lifeguarded and no food service is available, there's a seasonal porta-potty, and a beach wheelchair is available.

 But remember, we're talking about practicality here.

-At Coast Guard, the lot sits high above the shore, and handicap access to the beach is via a long, sloping boardwalk.
-IMHO, that makes Coast Guard more of an effort to access with a wheelchair.
+At Coast Guard, the on-site parking lot sits high above the shore, and handicap access to the beach is via a sloping rampway.
+IMHO, that makes Coast Guard more challenging to access for anyone with mobility issues.

 As glorious as Wellfleet's ocean-side beaches are, the simple truth is: they're inaccessible by anyone who's not able to climb a steep set of stairs or a shifting wall of sand.